 Hudson was founded in 2008 by President and CEO Chris Conover after more than a decade on Wall Street.

-We are trusted by over 200 clients from around the United States, ranging from new families building wealth to retired executives.
+Hudson is trusted by over 200 clients from around the United States, ranging from new families building wealth to retired executives.

 Learn about the capital planning & advisory approach prioritized by Hudson Companies (previously Hudson Valley Wealth Management.)
 Hudson Companies follows a value-add approach – targeting strategies that increase profitability, lower portfolio risk, maximize performance, and reduce tax liability.
 The heart of our approach is centered on optimizing cash flow, driving operational efficiency, and developing strong potential.